lsaavedr/LowPower_Teensy3/README.md

 # Lowest current consumption sleep mode without a reset.
 Only certian digital
 # Pins or Periphereals can wake the cpu from this sleep mode.
 You will notice
 # that there are three functions, the two top functions are basic usage where
 # second one is just overloaded function.
-The last one is uses a configuration
+The last one uses a configuration
 # structure so many wake sources can be configured along with many individual
 # configurations.

+# Parameter "wakeType" - Pin or peripheal that will wake the mcu
+# Parameter "time_pin" - Time or Pin number for "wakeType"
+# Parameter "threshold" - TSI wakeup threshold
+# Parameter "myCallback" - optional user callback function

 # These #defines have been added for the user convenience for "wakeType":
 1. GPIO_WAKE - wakeup through selected pin